yt-project/governance/source/leadership.rst

 of doing so the group will ask if you want to become a red member and, if you agree, recognise you as such at a monthly team meeting.

+**Yellow Group** - Yellow group members are new contributors to the yt-project.
+Yellow group members do not have commit access to the yt project yet, but may have submitted a bugfix or documentation improvement and would like to contribute more.
+Yellow group members do not have high-level project responsibility, but may start to seek out involvement in the project by attending triage meetings.

 **Green Group** (can be any person, any time, self-nominated only)-- This group applies to members of the community whose life situation has changed so that they prefer to (temporarily) not take on the rights and responsibilities of